top of page

 Time Limit for Mutation of Land

-There is no uniform time limit, but most municipalities advise initiating mutation within 30 to 90 days of property transfer.
-Delay can result in penalties or denial of the application.
+While there is no uniform time limit, most municipalities recommend initiating mutation within 30 to 90 days of property transfer.
+Delays can result in penalties or denial of the application.

 Property Mutation Charges in India